 I booked tickets for the concert back in early February 2019, getting a dog ticket so I could take Veto and also an early entry ticket.
 Cost was $ for the concert, free for Veto and $80 for the extra day.
 After I booked it, I discovered that my brother Stephen and his wife Gail intended to take their new caravan to the Big Red Bash too and that Gailâs sister Cathy and her husband Phil were also going.
 Later, a friend at my dive club, John, said he would not mind coming too, although he would not go to the concert.

 Birdsville is a very small town of 140 people that is famous for the Birdsville Races and the Birdsville Hotel.
-It is 1,590 kilometres west of Brisbane and 720 kilometres south of the nearest city, Mount Isa.
+It is 1,590 kilometres west of Brisbane (like driving from London through France, Belgium, Netherlands, Germany and to Gdansk in Poland on the Baltic Sea) and 720 kilometres south of the nearest city, Mount Isa (London to Frankfurt).
 I visited there in 2003 and 2010.

 Cloncurry to the east of Mount Isa had over 500 mm, well over its long term median rainfall for a year.
 Further south, Boulia had over 85 mm over the same period but it basically died out shortly after this.
 All the rain that fell to the west and south of Mount Isa and Cloncurry fed into the Diamantina and Georgina Rivers.
 This then flowed south.
 The Georgina River becomes Eyre Creek near Birdsville and then Warburton Creek before flowing into Lake Eyre.
 The Diamantina also flows into Warburton Creek.